They say money can’t buy you happiness.

 That’s putting all your eggs in one big – and currently very unstable – basket.

-It would be wise to spread your investments across a variety of asset classes such as real estate, gold, silver, cryptos, stocks, NFTs (Non-Fungible Tokens), and any other reasonably safe ways to mitigate your financial risk.
+It would be wise to spread your investments across a variety of asset classes such as real estate, gold, silver, cryptos, stocks, NFTs (Non-Fungible Tokens), digital real estate and any other reasonably safe ways to mitigate your financial risk.

 Just remember, I’m not a financial advisor.